iifl-logo

 PUBLIC DEPOSITS

 Your Company has not accepted any fixed deposits, including deposits from the public.
-As such, there was no principal or interest outstanding on the date of the Balance Sheet.
+As such, there was no principal or interest outstanding as on the date of the Balance Sheet.

 MATERIAL SUBSIDIARY POLICY